ministryofjustice/noms-test-automation/README.md

 How to run the tests locally with tags
 =======================================
-Use this to run tests with `Smoke` tags only: pybot -d Results -i Smoke Tests Use this to exclude tests with `BUG` tags only: pybot -d Results --exclude BUG Tests
+Use this to run tests with `Smoke` tags only: pybot -d Results -i Smoke Tests Use this to tun tests with 'Regression' tags only: pybot -d Results -i Regression Tests Use this to exclude tests with `BUG` tags only: pybot -d Results --exclude BUG Tests